 The university awards federal funds annually to eligible students and at the completion of each semester, the Office of Financial Assistance reviews each student’s academic progress according to the following policy.
 A student meeting ALL the above standards, receives a SAP status of Good Standing Graduate and will continue financial aid eligibility.

 If a student fails to meet one or more of the above standards, he/she is placed on one of three financial aid SAP statues, as described below and receives a notification from the Office of Financial Assistance.

-- SAP Warning: A student not meeting SAP will be designated under a SAP WARNING status for one semester, which means a student is being warned that he/she is not meeting the SAP eligibility and has one semester to meet the eligiblity requirement before being placed on PROBATION GRADUATE.
+- SAP Warning: A student not meeting SAP will be designated under a SAP Warning status for one semester, which means a student is being warned that he/she is not meeting the SAP eligibility and has one semester to meet the eligibility requirement before being placed on Probation Graduate.
 During this semester, a student will continue to receive financial aid.
 Warning status does not need to be appealed because a student is still eligible to receive financial assistance.

 - Probation Graduate: A student placed on financial aid Suspension, has the option of appealing the suspension through the SAP appeal process.
-If after the review process, an appeal is granted, a student will be placed on PROBATION GRADUATE for the next semster, and a student must bring his/her SAP eligibility to GOOD STANDING GRADUATE status during the semester or be placed on SUSPENSION GRADUATE.
-While on PROBATION GRADUATE, a student may continue to receive financial assistance as long as a student is otherwise eligible.
+If after the review process, an appeal is granted, a student will be placed on Probation Graduate for the next semester, and a student must bring his/her SAP eligibility to Good Standing Graduate status during the semester or be placed on Suspension Graduate.
+While on Probation Graduate, a student may continue to receive financial assistance as long as a student is otherwise eligible.